Pluvie/ser/README.md

 ### JSON

+Every day, servers around the world are consuming terawatts of electricity to do one
-We utilized the exact same process of [kostya JSON benchmarks]( https://github.com/kostya/benchmarks?tab=readme-ov-file#json).
+thing: parsing JSON data.
+Yep, that sounds weird, but it's the unfortunate truth.
+So, it makes sense that the first benchmark of **Ser** involves JSON parsing.
+To do this, we utilized the exact same process of [kostya JSON benchmarks]( https://github.com/kostya/benchmarks?tab=readme-ov-file#json).
 Our results are consistent with theirs, so you can consider reliable the rankings of **Ser** as they emerge from the lists below.